mtb-pmbus 1.2.0.1772

 Command Capabilities

 The commands have multiple capabilities, which define the command behavior.
-Refer to Command capabilities macro for more information.
+Refer to the Command Capabilities Macros section in the API Reference Guide for more information.

 Implemented Commands